 How do I avoid the 5,000 row limitation for grouping operations?

-When a query uses a grouping operation (such as group_by, statsby, or timechart with group_by), Observe enforces a hard limit of 5,000 rows per group.
+When a query uses a grouping operation (such as group_by, statsby, or timechart with group_by), Observe enforces a hard limit of 5,000 rows per group when the results are used in any visualization.
 If any single group exceeds this limit, Observe stops processing additional rows for that group and displays the following warning:

 Group limit for a single group reached (5000).
 Additional results will not be shown